KaramiMostafa/CNS_prediction/README.md

 # README

-This repository contains the source code for the experiments described in the paper "Title of the paper" submitted to IEEE Transactions on XYZ.
+This repository contains the source code for the study described in the paper "Exploring the Relationship between Air Pollution and CNS Disease Mortality in Italy: A Forecasting Study with ARIMA and XGBoost" submitted to IEEE .....

 Air pollution is a significant environmental health concern that may have negative consequences on human health,